Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You twist the poison in a creature’s veins to shackle its mind.
+You twist the poison in a creature's veins to shackle its mind.
 Choose a target that is [Poisoned](conditions.md#poisoned).
 The [Poisoned](conditions.md#poisoned) condition ends for the target and the target is [Charmed](conditions.md#charmed) by you for the duration.
 The target must then make a WIS Saving Throw.
 On a failure, the target is additionally Dominated by you for the next minute.
 The Dominated creature can repeat this Save at the end of each of its turns, ending the Dominated condition on a success.
 - **Classes**: Druid, Warlock
 *(Source: CS)*